Renter Beware: 7 Common Problems to Look Out for When Moving Into a New Apartment

 Dead bugs in light fixtures or vents

-Buzzing and chirping sounds from ceiling and walls
+Buzzing and chirping sounds from the ceiling and walls

-Ask the neighbors about pest problems and have the rental agreement specify pest control responsibilities.
+Ask the neighbours about pest problems and have the rental agreement specify pest control responsibilities.

 Noise Pollution and Other Nuisances